 This is called “self-plagiarism.”

-5. Taking text from a source, changing one or two words, and putting it in your paper with a citation.
+5. Taking a large block of text from a source, changing one or two words, and putting it in your paper with a citation (without quotation marks).

 Using too many words from the original source is plagiarism, even if you provide a reference.
 Instead, you can quote or paraphrase the source with a citation.